What to Pack & Bring...

 Drum as Packing Space

-You can stuff a lot of clothing inside your drum.
+You can stuff a lot of clothing or your beach towel inside your drum.
 It works best to line the inside with a trash bag so things go in and out smoothly without catching on the wood grain.

 Here you can pack light.
 A small assortment of shorts, tees, and tank tops, sun dresses, swimsuits (having 2 is handy), a sarong or two, and a pair of sandals should do it.
 In Waikiki, you’ll find lots of places to buy shirts, dresses, sarongs, etc. Bring a long-sleeved shirt for night drumming, though you may rarely need it.